Course Outline

 - Automatic Class Loading

-- Drupal 11-specific method for streamlined development
+- Drupal 11-specific approach for streamlined development

 - Drupal Rules, Programming

-- Hooks for extending and modifying core behaviors
+- Hooks for customizing and extending functionality

-- Plugins for reusable components
+- Plugins for modular and reusable components

-- Dependency Injection for modular design
+- Dependency Injection for better code maintainability

-- Routing for defining URL paths
+- Routing for defining URL paths and controllers

-- Links for navigation elements
+- Links for generating and managing navigation elements

-- Separation of content, configuration, and state data for clarity
+- Separation of content, configuration, and state data for clarity and security in government systems

-- i18n (internationalization) for multilingual support
+- i18n (internationalization) support for multilingual government services

-- Drupal Mistakes, Programming
+- Common Drupal Mistakes, Programming

 - Programming Examples